...the coming year may well be remembered

 In 2017, the digital industry, as the main beneficiary of the new economy, will increasingly come under pressure to contribute to solving the social costs of fast digital developments.
 Stable societies with high social capital (e.g. educated population, social cohesion) are vital to the Internet industry, which depends more on social capital than, for example, oil or extraction industries.

 So far, the contribution of the Internet industry to providing social stability and cohesion has been limited.
-According to a study by the US Public Interest Research Group, the top 30 US tax-withholding companies include 10 major Internet companies.
+According to a study by the US Public Interest Research Group, the top 30 US companies with most money held offshore include 10 major Internet companies.
 In 2017, a first constructive step could be for the Internet industry to reduce tax-withholding practices and make more robust investment in public and social projects worldwide.
 The implementation of the UN sustainable development goals (SDGs) provides a wider context for such a contribution of the Internet industry.